percona/pmm-doc/docs/get-started/roles-and-permissions/use_case.md

 # Use Case

+## Use case 1

 This use case demonstrates the following scenario:

-The following labels are there as part of this use case:
+The following labels are created as part of this use case:

 -  Environments: **prod** and **qa**